-Here is a list of different types of words and phrases that may spark ideas for puzzle development.
+Here is a list of interesting word types and phrases that may spark ideas for any wordplay puzzles you might want to design.

 - autological word